scarface68/Reelo/README.md

 This will also follow the previous constraint of 20% Easy, 50% Medium, 30% Hard

-The results can be checked using Postman or directly using the links mentioned above after starting the server.
+The results can be checked using Postman or directly using the links mentioned above in a browser after starting the server.